untruenorth/untruenorth.github.io/_posts/2022-11-20-HP-Gen8-Microserver-TrueNAS-SCALE.md

 umount /tmp/usb
 ```

-Finally, reboot (remembering to yank out the Ubuntu installed USB thumb drive so you don't go back down the rabbit hole).
+Finally, reboot (remembering to yank out the Ubuntu installer USB thumb drive so you don't go back down _that_ rabbit hole).

 Now you should find that the Microserver boots off the microSD card and lets you pick one of five options that will _then_ boot Linux off the TrueNAS SCALE drive on the optical drive port.